Skip to main content

 • strips of freshly cooked tender meat or chicken with skins removed

-• slices of omelette
+• slices or fingers of omelette

 Important